k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 Select entities from a predefined list of parameters.
 You should set the **parameters and their values** and the **maximum number of entities** for the task.

 Note that entities reserved for another user in the environment are excluded from the task.
-You can select one of several parameters.
+You can select one or several parameters.
 In addition, you can add the same parameter multiple times with different values:

 ![parameters](images/load_task_requested_entities_parameters.png)